hickeng/financial/usage.md

 ![snippet showing the blue dot for filling down with a selected row](assets/espp-example-row-selected-for-filldown-blue-dot-highlighted.png)
 ![snippet showing dilled down row](assets/espp-example-filled-down-row.png)

+Some people have reported the downfill does not work in Google Sheets.
+If that's an issue you for, you should also be able to select a populated row and copy/paste.
+It doesn't matter how the formula get into the new row, but do check the row references have updated - almost all references to columns within the same sheet should be within the same row.

 ## Factional share